KrekoG/vanillaplus/README.md

 `.account password <old password> <new password> <new password>` On success the server will respond with a `The password was changed` message

+It is recommended to whisper something to yourself before typing it in to make sure your won't accidentally say your password out loud even if you make a mistake. (`/w <your character's name> .`)

 ### Server population and uptime

 Type `.server info` in game.
-The response will let you know the current active player count, the maximum since the last restart, the number of queued people and the server's current uptime.
+The response will let you know the current active player count, the maximum player count since the last restart, the number of queued people and the server's current uptime.

 ### Currently available raid content